-Whenever I see these lost cat posters stuck on our mail box I feel sad for the owners and their cats.
+Whenever I see these lost cat posters stuck on our mailbox I feel sad for the owners and their cats.
 But this one stopped me in my tracks.
 I knew the cat in this poster.
 Cachou is a regular visitor to our backyard, but strange, I had not seen him in weeks.

 I have always admired black cats, so regal and elegant, perfectly silhouetted against any background.
 They make great subjects for art in all its forms from illustrations, photography and pop culture.
-I cannot fathom why in this day and age, silly superstitious myths surrounding black cats still exists largely in our Western culture.
+I cannot fathom why in this day and age, silly superstitious myths surrounding black cats still exist largely in our Western culture.

-But I have never had the good fortune to cross paths with these beautiful house panthers, until old Cachou decided that our deck at 10am gets the perfect dose of sunshine.
+But I have never had the good fortune to cross paths with these beautiful house panthers until old Cachou decided that our deck at 10 am gets the perfect dose of sunshine.
 Cachou was like the cat who walks by himself, all places being alike to him.
 Whether it was on his front porch or our deck chair, he felt at home.
 I knew nothing about him except that he lived in the house opposite ours, he was friendly and liked to engage in conversation.

-Funny, we have 10 cats and none of them are black.
-We probably will never have a black cat as we’re full house, but I am happy for those brief encounters Cachou shared with me.
+We have 9 cats and none of them are black.
+We probably never will have a black cat because we’ve reached our cat limit!
+But I am happy for those brief encounters Cachou shared with me.
 So let’s celebrate beautiful black cats like Cachou and all of those still waiting for homes in shelters.